TPei/crystal_openfaas/README.md

 # Crystal OpenFaaS Template

-Inofficial OpenFaaS template for the crystal programming language (currently 1.8.0 🎉).
+Inofficial OpenFaaS template for the crystal programming language 🎉

 To find out more about the OpenFaaS templates see the [faas templates](https://github.com/openfaas/templates) and [faas-cli](https://github.com/openfaas/faas-cli).